 The perspective of playing to win is only part of being motivated.
 It is also important to build a robust foundational mindset.
 When all else fails, and the going gets tough, the tough get going.
 That stems from a proper mindset.

 Vision and Voracity for Victory

-Write down what you want, or memorialize it some how.
-Have a mantra that you can fall-back to in difficult times.
+Write down what you want, or memorialize it somehow.
+Have a mantra that you can fall back on in difficult times.
 Personally, I have a few Bible verses that I think about.
-I also like a couple of Latin phrases which can help capture the essence of what you identify with (carpe diem).
-Latch on to what makes you tick.
+I also like a couple of Latin phrases that can help capture the essence of what you identify with (i.e. carpe diem).
+Latch on to what makes you tick!
 Think back to that first vision that inspired you, and play it over again.
 Get that voracious appetite going for it as well, and then focus on victory by accomplishing the task.

 Humility in the Win

 Treat people with respect, and don’t rub your victory in their faces.
 No one likes a bragger, no one wants to hear 12 times in a row about how ‘rad’ that victory you just had was.
 Celebrating wins is important, but be humble.
 Give credit to those who contributed, and use the moment to strengthen your relationships instead of focusing the spotlight on yourself.
 When the budget starts working for you for the first time, and you successfully accomplish some financial goals, remember to include those in your sphere who helped you.
 Taking time to say thank you will help build life-long relationships.

 In that same spirit, keep in mind the Golden Rule.
 I think there are misconceptions in the world today that being respectful and courteous in success is actually a sign of weakness.
 The opposite is true.
 A strong leader will take the victory (and defeat for that matter) and rally others to the cause.
 Be a formidable opponent, but know when to turn the switch back ‘off’ at the end.